Fancy food courts in Singapore

 Opening hours: Fri 6pm-10.30pm | Sat-Sun 11.30am-10.30pm (Closed on Mondays to Thursdays)

-8. Tiong Bahru Food Centre – Mural paintings & an alfresco deck
+6. Tiong Bahru Food Centre – Mural paintings & an al fresco deck

-Check out the artsy photo spots around the food centre like the Tiong Bahru estate mural on the first floor and a giant peacock feather around the stairs.
+Check out the artsy photo spots around the food centre like the Tiong Bahru estate mural on the 1st floor and a giant peacock feather around the stairs.

 Because it’s such a large space, you might be walking around in circles before finding your pals who’ve already gotten a seat.
 The trick is to look up – there are recessed lights in red, blue, and yellow which do double duty in marking zones and lighting up each section of this hawker centre.